 The Princess Bride was talked up and released countless times, only to completely flop, before Spider Robinson convinced the usually mercenary but suddenly reticent William Goldman that he should allow Robinson to place the duel scene in a collection of short stories, which probably led to the movie.

 John Kennedy Toole spent a number of dispiriting years trying to get his comic novel of New Orleans published.
-After his suicide, his mother finally got it into print, under the title of A Confederacy of Dunces.
+After his suicide in 1969, his mother took up the cause, and following several rejections, she finally got it into print in 1980, under the title of A Confederacy of Dunces.
 It's now recognized as one of the great comic works of the twentieth century.

-Michael Morpurgo's War Horse did not gain any attention (aside from a handful of readers already familiar with Morpurgo) until out of the blue it was turned by Nick Stafford into a hit play on Broadway.
+Michael Morpurgo's War Horse did not gain any attention (aside from a handful of readers already familiar with Morpurgo) until it was turned into a surprise hit play on Broadway by Nick Stafford.

-Blood Meridian, one of the early works of Cormac McCarthy, started off a poor seller but gradually built a fandom following the author's later success.
+Blood Meridian, one of the early works of Cormac McCarthy, started off a poor seller, but it has gradually built a fandom following the author's later success.

-Frances Burney, writer of Evelina, published several large novels that did pretty well but at best was considered 'proto Jane Austen' or Jane Austin-Light.
-Up until the 80s when critics realized her type of humor is very different.
+Frances Burney, the writer of Evelina, published several large novels that did pretty well, but at best was considered 'proto Jane Austen' or Jane Austin-Light.
+But in the 1980s, the critics would realize that her type of humor is very different.

-While his works live on to this day, Edgar Allan Poe was such an asshole to people that all his combined works probably didn't profit him beyond the double-digits.
+As much as his works live on to this day, Edgar Allan Poe was such an asshole to people, that all his combined works probably didn't profit him beyond the double-digits.
 The Raven, for example, sold for a measly nine dollars.